billsix/cprogrammingbook/doc/08-Specialized.rst

 of the program and appropriate typedefs used to tailor the program to the target machine.
 This can lead to code which C programmers from other environments will find difficult to interpret if it's used to excess.
-The flavour of it is shown below:
+The flavor of it is shown below:

 .. code-block:: C